plaindocs/sourcefabric-development/coding/git.rst

 Git and GitHub Pull Requests
 ============================

+..
 Here you will learn how to contribute code to any of the Sourcefabric products.
 The short version is: do it via GitHub Pull Requests.

 In the Sourcefabric Development Team we use Git as the revision control system and source code management tool, and GitHub to manage the code committing cycle for all Sourcefabric Products.

 .. note::
-   This page is not intended as a GitHub guide.
-GitHub provides already a fairly good bit of help that you can always consult.
+   This page is not intended as a generic guide to using GitHub but as a guide to using Github at Sourcefabric.

+..
 We are glad to receive your contributions in some other ways, especially if you have decided not to be a GitHub user.
 Submitting GitHub Pull Requests though makes the job of the core developers a lot easier, for example when reviewing the code, and increases the likelihood of getting your contribution merged into our products.

 Installing and Setting up Git
 -----------------------------

+..
+This looks like generic git stuff to me.
+Delete?
+TODO:

-You can download Git and get it installed, but you better do that with the help of your Operating System's software manager, it is always easier (wink)
+You can download Git and get it installed, but you better do that with the help of your Operating System's software manager, it is always easier.

 Once you have installed Git, the first thing to do is to tell Git about your name and e-mail address.